Diabeton MB, 60 mg 30 pcs

 Overdose

-Symptoms: hypoglycemia, in severe cases – accompanied by coma, seizures and other neurological disorders.
+Symptoms: hypoglycemia, in severe cases accompanied by coma, convulsions and other neurological disorders.

-Treatment: moderate symptoms of hypoglycemia are corrected by taking carbohydrates, adjusting the dose and/or changing the diet.
-Close monitoring of the patient’s condition should be continued until the attending physician is confident that the patient’s health is not threatened.
-If the condition is severe, an ambulance should be called for and the patient should be hospitalized immediately.
+Treatment: Moderate symptoms of hypoglycemia are corrected by taking carbohydrates, adjusting the dose and/or changing the diet.
+Careful monitoring of the patient’s condition must be continued until the attending physician is sure that the patient’s health is not in danger.
+In severe conditions, emergency medical care and immediate hospitalization are required.

-If a hypoglycemic coma is suspected or diagnosed, the patient is quickly given 50 ml of concentrated glucose solution (40%) by IV.
-A more diluted glucose solution (5%) is then administered by IV drip to maintain the necessary blood glucose levels.
-Close monitoring should be done for at least the next 48 h.
-Thereafter, depending on the condition of the patient, the need for further monitoring of the patient’s vital functions should be decided.
+If a hypoglycemic coma is suspected or diagnosed, the patient is quickly administered 50 ml of a concentrated glucose solution (40%) intravenously.
+Then a more diluted glucose solution (5%) is injected intravenously to maintain the required blood glucose level.
+Careful monitoring must be carried out for at least the next 48 hours.
+In the future, depending on the patient’s condition, the need for further monitoring of the patient’s vital functions should be decided.

 In patients with liver disease, plasma clearance of gliclazide may be delayed.
-Dialysis is not usually performed in these patients due to the pronounced binding of gliclazide to plasma proteins.
+Dialysis in such patients is usually not performed due to the pronounced binding of gliclazide to plasma proteins.

 ---|---|